 Jesus is very careful how he answers this and he quotes what you heard in the first reading.
 He quotes Genesis itself and he says to them…

 “Is it lawful for a husband to divorce his wife?”

-And Jesus says to them in reply, “What does Moses command you?”
+He said to them in reply, “What did Moses command you?”

 And then Jesus says, and he quotes from the book of Genesis, he says,

 For this reason a man shall leave his father and mother

 and the two shall become one flesh.

 So they are no longer two but one flesh.